 - Shark Cage Diving: Probably the most popular activity with backpackers and most of the adventurous tourists.
 It’s something I was dying to do, but didn’t get the chance because the waters were too rough.
 If this is your must-do activity, you should plan some extra time in case the weather isn’t good.

 - Winery Tours: Although Stellenbosch is officially wine country, there are plenty of wineries directly in Cape Town as well.
-In the Constantia Valley of the city, you’ll fine some amazing wines.
+In Constantia Valley, you’ll fine some amazing wines.
 We stopped in at Groot Constantia, which is a 300-plus year old winery, and had a awesome time.
 Moreover, it’s a wicked place for lunch.
+The best part?
+The prices are definitely within a backpacker’s budget.
+It’s a treat.

 - Kirstenbosch Gardens: One of the more impressive botanical gardens on the planet, the Kirstenbosch Gardens show off plenty of the local flora including an impressive group of aloes and other semi-arid plants.
 It’s a must visit.